COP26: What is it?

 How can we get involved?

-All churches and others can get involved with opportunities for everyone across Scotland, not just in Glasgow, before, during and after the CoP.
-Faith groups are working to promote hospitality and transformation; to be good hosts to those coming to the CoP; to listen and to learn from them; and from this to seek to change our lives, churches, the places we live, economy and action by our governments.
+Churches around Scotland are involved creating opportunities for everyone across Scotland, not just in Glasgow, before, during and after the COP.
+Faith groups are working with Climate Fringe to promote hospitality and transformation; to be good hosts to those coming to the COP; to listen and to learn from them; and from this to seek to change our lives, churches, the places we live, economy and action by our governments.
 Follow the links below for more details.

 Reflection, Learning, Prayer and Worship

-Reflect on the Scottish Religious Leaders commitment to CoP26 – how can you help take it forward?
+The Scottish Religious Leaders commitment is an important commitment by all major faith groups in Scotland.
+How can you help take it forward?

 Climate Sunday encourages all congregations to address climate change in worship, action and advocacy.
 Sign up and get involved!